 “Why didn’t you tell me?”

 On that he agreed.
 The rest of the crew could control their abilities far better than he or Reese, even the twins who sometimes “traveled” unintentionally in their sleep.
-Reese had no choice but to sketch images she saw from people’s minds, even those she didn’t want to see, and he had equally little control over the frequency or subject of his premonitions.
+Reese had no choice but to sketch images she saw from people’s minds, including those she didn’t want to see, and he had equally little control over the frequency or subject of his premonitions.

 “It’ll come.”
 He hadn’t told her everything either, and he didn’t plan on it.
 Besides, the premonition he’d had of them together was so far off that he was beginning to wonder if it hadn’t stemmed more from his desire than from an actual vision.